Natural Gas vs Propane Generator: Which Fuel Fits

 How to Choose by Your Situation

 Choose natural gas if you have a gas line to the unit, your outages are ordinary grid failures, and you never want to handle fuel.
-Size the generator with the 5 to 12 percent derate (est.) in mind and you have the lowest-hassle backup power there is.
+Size the generator with your model's published derate in mind and you have the lowest-hassle backup power there is, and the cheaper one per hour.
 This fits most suburban homeowners.

 Choose propane if you have no natural gas service, or you live where a big event could take gas and power together, and you want fuel you control.
 Commit to the tank math: plan a 500-gallon tank or larger for multi-day outages, and factor in delivery scheduling.
 This fits rural properties and storm-belt homeowners planning for the long outage.